divorce, family dispute resolution, mediation

 Who attends FDR?

-What does Mediation and FDR cost?
+How much does Mediation and FDR cost?

 Common Key Issues in Family Mediation